gazougreg/shopping-basket/README.md

- # Wellcome to the SOAPing Basket!
+ # Welcome to the SOAPing Basket!
  The application was created with react. create-react-app was used. jest, enzyme were used for unit testing.